 Applications

-Applications for 2024 residencies are now closed.
-We anticipate opening a new call for artists in November 2024.
+Applications for 2024 residencies are closed.
+We currently do not anticipate opening a call for 2025 artists, so encourage artists to plan ahead now for 2026 residency opportunities!

 Past Artists in Residence